-A moving and off-beat story of unlikely friendship, the cost of ambition, and what happens when the things you’ve always run away from show up on your doorstep unannounced, from a writer of Arrested Development.
+A moving and offbeat story of unlikely friendship, the cost of ambition, and what happens when the things you’ve always run away from show up on your doorstep.

-From the outside, Maggie Rowe appears to live on easy street.
-Her well-appointed home is in a fashionable Los Angeles neighborhood.
-She has a kind and successful husband who makes her laugh.
-She celebrates the accomplishments of friends and acquaintances, is widely regarded as “nice,” and after years of struggle, is finally making a name for herself in Hollywood.
-But the successful, confident, and gracious face she presents to the outside world can often feel like a deception to Maggie, who’s long grappled with mental illness and feelings of inadequacy.
+To most, Maggie Rowe appears to live on Easy Street.
+Her stylish home is in a fashionable Los Angeles neighborhood.
+She has a kind husband who makes her laugh.
+And after years of struggle, she is finally making a name for herself in Hollywood.
+But the agreeable, confident persona she presents to the world often feels like a deception to Maggie, who’s long grappled with mental illness and feelings of inadequacy.

-Engrossing, heart-breaking, moving, and at times very funny, Easy Street is part midlife coming-of-age, part buddy comedy about an unlikely pair of women, and part dramedy about embracing an openness of spirit, the strength of the families we fashion, finding peace with the choices we make, and, above all, learning to be compassionate with ourselves.
+Engrossing, moving, and wickedly funny, Easy Street is a midlife coming-of-age buddy comedy about embracing the strength of the families we fashion, finding peace with the choices we make, and, above all, learning to be compassionate with ourselves.